-Pines to Vines – The Forest Biome, the first in the series of Crack the Books by developer Kyle Tomson of Mobile Education Store, is a masterpiece about to revolutionize the world with its 21st century textbook model!
-This app is phenomenal, truly amazing, a special education teacher’s dream come true – actually any teacher’s dream come true.
+Pines to Vines – The Forest Biome, the first in the series of Crack the Books by developer Kyle Tomson of Mobile Education Store, is a masterpiece about to revolutionize the world with its 21st-century textbook model!
+This app is phenomenal, truly amazing, a special education teacher’s dream come true – actually any teacher’s dream comes true.
 What’s so special about this app?
 Well, first and foremost, it is capable of adjusting the reading level from a beginning reader, all the way up to a middle school level.
-Perfect solution to the age-old problem of having books that half the class can’t read!
+The perfect solution to the age-old problem of having books that half the class can’t read!
 On the other side, these settings allow for advanced students to work at their own level as well, pretty nifty.
-Pines to Vines is the first in a series of educational books with extensive multimedia, including pristine photographs, engaging videos, interactive maps, globes and glossary, a built in teacher manual, and user-friendly assessment tools!
+Pines to Vines is the first in a series of educational books with extensive multimedia, including pristine photographs, engaging videos, interactive maps, globes and glossary, a built-in teacher manual, and user-friendly assessment tools!
 With all the focus on Common Core, and raising the bar for our students, this app will be a front-runner in leading the way to a sound educational system.

 “Crack the Books.
 One book.
 Five reading levels.
 Infinite possibilities.”